-For road-related projects, runoff from the replaced and new hard surfaces (including pavement, shoulders, curbs, and sidewalks) and the converted vegetated areas shall meet all the Core Requirement if the new hard surfaces total 5,000 square feet or more and total 50% or more of the existing hard surfaces within the project limits.
+For road-related projects, runoff from the replaced and new hard surfaces (including pavement, shoulders, curbs, and sidewalks) and the converted vegetated areas shall meet all the Core Requirements if the new hard surfaces total 5,000 square feet or more and total 50% or more of the existing hard surfaces within the project limits.
 The project limits shall be defined by the length of the project and the width of the right-of-way.

-For other types of redevelopment projects, runoff from the new and replaced hard surfaces and the converted vegetated areas shall meet all the Core Requirements if the total of new plus replaced hard surfaces is 5,000 square feet or more, and the valuation of proposed improvements - including interior improvements - exceeds 50% of the assessed value of the existing site improvements as determined by the County Building Official.
+For other types of redevelopment projects, runoff from the new and replaced hard surfaces and the converted vegetated areas shall meet all the Core Requirements if the total of new plus replaced hard surfaces is 5,000 square feet or more, and the valuation of proposed improvements - including interior improvements - exceeds 50% of the assessed value of the existing project site improvements (for commercial or industrial projects) or existing site improvements (for all other projects) as determined by the County Building Official.